 - Serombotan – is a fresh and healthy combination of boiled vegetables including water lily, spinach, bean sprouts, long beans, and eggplant.
-The mix is topped with grated coconut, spices, and chili sauce, making it a delicious spicy snack.
+The mix is topped with grated coconut, spices, and chili sauce, making it a delicious fiery snack.

 When visiting Gianyar Night Market, you can’t leave without trying the local sweets!
 Some of desserts worth trying are: